MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 > [!TIP]
 > If you want to decide whether you check and/or download an available update based on the end user's device battery level, network conditions, etc. then simply wrap the call to sync in a condition that ensures you only call it when desired.*

-While the sync method tries to make it easy to perform silent and active updates with little configuration, it accepts the following optional parameters which allow you to customize numerous aspects of the default behavior mentioned above:
+While the sync method tries to make it easy to perform silent and active updates with little configuration, it accepts the following optional parameters that allow you to customize numerous aspects of the default behavior mentioned above:
 * **syncCallback**: Called when the sync process moves from one stage to another in the overall update process.
-The method is called with a status code which represents the current state, and can be any of the [`SyncStatus`](#syncstatus) values.
+The method is called with a status code that represents the current state, and can be any of the [`SyncStatus`](#syncstatus) values.
 * **syncOptions**: Optional [`SyncOptions`](#syncoptions) parameter configuring the behavior of the sync operation.
 * **downloadProgress**: Called periodically when an available update is being downloaded from the CodePush server.
 The method is called with a `DownloadProgress` object, which contains the following two properties:
-  * **totalBytes** *(Number)* - The total number of bytes expected to be received for this update (i.e. the size of the set of files which changed from the previous release).
+  * **totalBytes** *(Number)* - The total number of bytes expected to be received for this update (i.e. the size of the set of files that changed from the previous release).
   * **receivedBytes** *(Number)* - The number of bytes downloaded thus far, which can be used to track download progress.
 * **syncErrback**: Called when there's an error in any of sync internal steps.
 The method is called with a standard javascript `Error` object as first argument.